 Select Site: Allows you to select a promising landing site on the planet's surface.
-Move the cursor, using the arrow keys, over the target landing site.
 The planetary coordinates of the cursor's position will also be shown.
 You will be aided by a topographic map of the planet in the Auxiliary View Screen.
 To the right of this map is a topography key.
 The color of the top bar represents the highest altitude, the bottom color represents liquid terrain.
-While it is possible to land and travel in liquid terrain it is not recommended, since fuel efficiency is low and there are no minerals, lifeforms or ruins to be found.
+While it is possible to land and travel in liquid terrain it is not recommended, since fuel efficiency is low and there are no minerals, lifeforms, or ruins to be found.
+See the Command Summary Card for more details.